Retford Town Hall: Earlier buildings

 A new moot hall was built to replace the one destroyed by fire but by August 1754 it was in danger of collapse.
 The corporation of East Retford decided to demolish it.

 The 1528 moot hall was replaced with another building on the same site designed in the neoclassical style by Messrs White and Watson.
 This was completed in 1755.
 The design involved a symmetrical main frontage with seven bays facing onto the Market Place; the central section of three bays was pedimented and featured a clock tower.
 This hall provided a venue for assemblies, a court house for local and county sessions, and a shambles for the weekly market.
 Other markets, for example, egg and butter, were held outside on the east side, and the corn market was held in the nearby market square.
 The building was described by local historian John Piercy in 1828: “The roof was surmounted by a small cupola, of a very antiquated appearance, containing a bell, but no clock.
-This bell was rung at the commencement of the markets, and was also used for summoning the inhabitants to attend the courts, and the Council sessions, etc." The main hall in addition to being used for meetings was "appropriated to the performance of theatrical and other amusements" according to Piercy.
+This bell was rung at the commencement of the markets, and was also used for summoning the inhabitants to attend the courts, and the Council sessions, etc." Later a clock was added.
+The main hall was 70 ft long and 26 ft wide, and was "extremely well lighted by twelve square-headed windows".
+In addition to being used for the Quarter Sessions and public meetings, was "appropriated to the performance of theatrical and other amusements" according to Piercy.
+Another room, which was used by the grand jury at Quarter Sessions, was connected to the hall "by means of a pair of folding doors".